 For more in depth info: Range Exhaust Hood FAQ

 Ventilation is important.
 We quite dislike the odors of meals past ourselves and we don’t want guests to be offended by them either.
 Perhaps more important is how much we’ve learned in recent years about the harmful effects on our health that comes with cooking.
 And this not just from the byproducts of gas combustion but Carcinogens, VOC’s and Particulate Matter produced by cooking itself.
-There is also the issue of how LOUD our current Vent-A-Hood range hood was.
+There was also the issue of how LOUD our Vent-A-Hood range hood was.